burke1791/burkeql-db/docs/08-data-types-varchar/01-intro.md

 Different database systems implement the storage mechanism for variable-length columns differently, i.e. Postgres does it different from MS SQL Server does it different from MySQL.
 Our implementation will be somewhat similar to MS SQL Server.

 The unique thing about SQL Server is the storage engine will group all fixed-length columns at the beginning of the record, and all variable-length columns at the end.
 It doesn't matter what order we list the columns in our `Create Table` statement, the engine always places the variable-length columns at the end.
-Then we also store a 2-byte field prepended to the `Varchar` data that has the length of the data plus the 2-byte overhead for storing the length.
+Then we also store a 2-byte field prepended to the `Varchar` data that has the length of the data, including the 2-byte overhead.
 So if we revisit the `Char` vs `Varchar` comparison from above, but this time include the `Varchar` overhead, we'll get:

 | column | person_char | person_varchar |
 |--------|-------------|----------------|